 - Parking locations

-Sturdy doors and windows will keep the building safe.
+Replacing your entry doors and securing windows will keep the building safe.
 For example, insulated roll-up garage doors increase a building’s security due to their durability.
-The Door and Fence Store does commercial roll-up door installation in the Ames, Iowa, area, so you can reinforce your security!
+The Door and Fence Store does commercial roll-up door installation in the Ames, Iowa, area, so you can improve your commercial garage door security!

 Why Lighting Matters

 Security experts recommend improving outdoor lighting whenever possible.
 When an area has dim lighting, vandals have an easier time spotting an opportunity.
 Prevent this by keeping the area well-illuminated at night.
 Some property owners recommend motion-detecting lights since they turn on whenever people are around.

 Why Parking Locations Matter

 It’s easy to overlook parking when considering security threats.
 But good parking keeps everyone associated with your business safe.
 Walking to the car at night can be dangerous after all.

 Try to offer parking that’s close to the building.
 Employee safety should be a priority, so install security cameras and bright lighting in the parking lot as well.